 Our guidance explains the processes around permanent endowment, and how to apply for consent to spend it.

 Find out how to transfer a charity’s money, investments or property to another charity if it closes, merges or is replaced by a charitable company or CIO.

 Read our guidance to find out how to ask the Official Custodian for Charities to hold the title to your charity’s land on your behalf.

 Trustee and charity senior manager disqualification: apply for a waiver

 From 1 August 2018 there will be more restrictions on who can run a charity.

 Find out about automatic disqualification rules and how to apply for a waiver from the Charity Commission.

 If you need help to use a form or online service you can contact us by telephone.

-We also have a general enquiries form.
-If you contact us using this form we aim to respond within 15 working days.
+We also have an online contact form.
+If you contact us using this form we aim to respond on average within 30 working days.